 MobX is a library for managing the apps state which provides a collection of decorators to define observables and observers and give reactive logic to your state.

 Planning a project?
-Here is a good read for you: “SaaS Startup Ideas and Metrics”.
+Here is a good read for you: “10 tips to implement a data warehouse for a bank in 9 months”.

 One of the first things developers pay attention to when choosing a framework is how easy it is to master.
 Certainly, you would take into consideration a lot of factors such as your expertise and experience.
 You might also ask yourself how familiar you are with the related concepts.
 In any case, take a closer look at some new stacks you will need to learn to start developing with a certain framework.